When most people in Portland think of “orthodontists” and “orthodontics,” they immediately think of braces.

 The expander works best if we can widen the top jaw before the soft spot on the roof of the mouth fills in with bone.
 The solidification of the top jaw with bone usually occurs sometime during puberty.

 Once the soft spot closes, surgery is the only mechanism to widen the upper jaw.
-In order to avoid surgery, it is vital that we accomplish upper jaw expansion at a young age, generally between ages 8-12, to take advantage of growth potential.
+To avoid surgery, it is vital that we accomplish upper jaw expansion at a young age, generally between ages 8-12, to take advantage of growth potential.

 Most people have heard the term orthodontic “retainer” before.
 They are usually thought of as the slimy, often brightly colored mouthpieces that are built out of acrylic and wires.
 Retainers are used after orthodontic treatment to stabilize the teeth and jaws.